ShaliniAnandaPhD/Neuron/Microservices/Readme.md

 ## ✨ Overview

 AI systems don’t break because they lack logic —
-they break because they lose **context**, misread **intent**, collapse under **ambiguity**, or fail to track **emotional dynamics** over time.
+They break because they lose **context**, misread **intent**, collapse under **ambiguity**, or fail to track emotional dynamics over time.

-**Neuron Micro-Audit Services** is a library of self-contained diagnostic agents designed to detect and repair **specific failure modes** in LLM-based systems.
-Each microservice isolates a single fragility pattern — like sarcasm misinterpretation, multilingual drift, regulatory contradiction, or data formatting loss — and handles it with modular clarity.
+**Neuron Micro-Audit Services** is a growing library of **self-contained diagnostic agents**, each designed to detect and repair a specific fragility pattern in LLM-based systems.
+These modules are plug-and-play, composable, and explainable.

 ---